rjenez/w251-final-project-livestalk/test_map/README.md

 build_map(global_df, img_dir="Basalt_4_HOLDOUT_SET/")
 ```

-This will write out the .html UI in the current working directory, which I think should be an s3 bucket which allows for web hosting.
+This will write out livestalk_map.html (the final UI) in the current working directory, which I think should be an s3 bucket which allows for web hosting.
 (Note the img_dir should be the public s3 bucket http:// string where we are writing the ANNOTATED images to.
-All images should be made public as well.)
+All images should be made public as well.).
+It should keep re-generating the file as new images come in for "real-time" detection.